abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter16.md

 > that is noble and emancipating, and leads one who practices in
 > accordance with it to the complete destruction of suffering.
 This too
 > is a principle of cordiality that creates love and respect, and
 > conduces to cohesion, to non-dispute, to concord, and to unity.”
+(M
+> 48)

 The six qualities of creating concord and living together come up in different places in the suttas: loving-kindness in acts, speech, and